Benny0323/self-website/content/authors/admin/_index.md

       year: Sep 2021 - Jun 2025

 interests:
-  - Lenovo Research Computer Vision Team, Research Intern, Oct 2024 - Present
+  - Lenovo Research PCIE Team, Research Intern, Oct 2024 - Present, Tianjin
 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the